rust-lang/wg-async/src/vision/status_quo/alan_tries_a_socket_sink.md

 ## The story

-Alan is working on a project that uses async-std.
-He has worked a bit with tokio in the past and is more familiar with that, but he is interested to learn something how things work in async-std.
+Alan is working on a project that uses `async-std`.
+He has worked a bit with `tokio` in the past and is more familiar with that, but he is interested to learn something how things work in `async-std`.

 One of the goals is to switch from a WebSocket implementation using raw TCP sockets to one managed behind an HTTP server library, so both HTTP and WebSocket commands can be forwarded to a transport-agnostic RPC server.
-He finds the HTTP server tide and it seems fairly similar to warp, which he was using with tokio.
-He also finds the WebSocket middleware library *foobar* that goes with it.
+He finds the HTTP server `tide` and it seems fairly similar to `warp`, which he was using with `tokio`.
+He also finds the WebSocket middleware library `tide-websockets` that goes with it.

 However, as he's working, Alan encounters a situation where the socket needs to be written to within an async thread, and the traits just aren't working.
 He wants to split the stream into a sender and receiver: